`

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

-You will receive marketing communications from us if you have requested information from us, obtained funding from us, referred potential claimants to us or otherwise provided us with your details and, in each case, you have not opted out of receiving that marketing.
+You will receive marketing communications from us if you have requested information from us, obtained investment from us, referred potential claimants to us or otherwise provided us with your details and, in each case, you have not opted out of receiving that marketing.

 Third party marketing